Know Your Ideal Client: The Clarity That Makes Every Word Count

 One for the people she coached directly

 Her writing got clearer.
 Her leads got warmer.
-And she finally felt like she was talking to the right people.
+And Jill finally felt like she was talking to the right people.

 When your content reflects what your audience is really going through—not just what they want to fix— That’s when people recognize themselves in your message.